Three main attacks, largely broken up.

 Other bombs fell near Caterham and Oxted, temporarily blocking Southern Railway lines, and additional explosions were reported at Leatherhead and Chertsey, causing minor property damage and severing overhead power cables.
 At Dymchurch, several high-explosive bombs struck a residential area, damaging two bungalows and setting off a small fire.
 It is believed the intended target may have been Littlestone Landing Ground, but the bombs fell short.

-The attacking formations were met by determined interceptions.
-Spitfires from Nos.
-72, 234, 602, and 603 Squadrons were dispatched, along with Hurricanes from No. 303 (Polish) Squadron.
-Jagdgeschwader 26 was heavily engaged, with III./JG 26 leading a freie Jagd sweep, I./JG 26 flying close escort for the bombers, and II./JG 26 operating as high cover.
-As fifteen Bf 110s with escorting Bf 109s approached Dover, Spitfires from No. 234 Squadron intercepted.
-In the ensuing combat, Hptm.
-Erich Bode and Oblt.
-Kurt Ebersberger each claimed a Spitfire.
+The attacking formations were met by determined RAF resistance.
+Spitfires of Nos.
+72, 234, 602, and 603 Squadrons were scrambled to intercept, supported by Hurricanes of No. 303 (Polish) Squadron.
+JG 26 became heavily involved in the fighting: III./JG 26 conducted a freie Jagd sweep ahead of the bombers, I./JG 26 provided close escort, and II./JG 26 operated as high cover.

 Enemy Action by Night